 - At lunch, the bullying continues.
 Percy snaps and wants to get back at the perpetrator.
 His magic acts up for the first time.

-Now, that isn’t a complete outline of the first chapter, but from a few bullet points, I think it’s pretty clear that the author’s objective here is to introduce readers to the main character and start hinting toward the main conflict.
-In other words, it’s meant to drive both character development and plot development simultaneously.
-This balance is what most chapters should do, but obviously there are going to be some chapters that are heavier in one area then the other.
+Now, that isn’t a complete outline of the first chapter, but from a few bullet points, it’s clear that the author’s objective is to introduce readers to the main character and hint toward the main conflict.
+It drives both character development and plot development equality.
+This balance is what most chapters should do, but there are always exceptions.
 Deciding with this chapter is meant to accomplish is the key to determining what’s going to happen in it.

-- Decide what scenes are going to best illustrate your goal for the chapter: Currently my chapters contain one to three scenes each.
-I like to think of each chapter almost as a separate short story.
+- Decide what scenes are going to best illustrate your chapter’s goal: Currently, my chapters contain one to three scenes each.
+I like to think of each chapter as a separate short story.
 It has rising actions, a climax, and falling actions or cliff hangers that launch the reader into the next chapter.
-If you’ve used either the Hero’s Journey Outline or the 3 Act 9 Block Structure, those steps should be a good springboard to get you started.
+If you’ve used either the Hero’s Journey Outline or the 3 Act 9 Block Structure, those steps should be a good springboard.
 Pantsers should not discount this method either, as it can be helpful if you get stuck.

 Using the PJ example again, the basic structure of the chapter might look like this (Again SPOILERS):